salarkhan2003/Orbit-Live-V2/README.md

-# Public Transport Tracker - Flutter App
+# Public Transport Tracker - Android App

 A comprehensive Flutter application for public transport tracking and booking with role-based authentication using Clerk.
 The app supports two user roles: **Passenger** and **Driver/Conductor**, each with their own specialized dashboard and features.